Health and Travel Alerts Learn More Left arrow

 One of the best things to do in Juneau is to go on a hike up Mount Roberts Trail, where you’ll trek among wildflowers and wildlife.
 Hike from the bottom of the mountain all the way up to its summit, or take a scenic tram up to the Mount Roberts Mountain House, where you’ll be standing 1,800 feet above sea level and enjoy some of the best views of Juneau in the distance.

-Once you’re done taking photos of the view, start the hike up to Mount Roberts, one of the best mountains in Alaska, where you’ll be surrounded by mountain peaks and alpine meadows and may encounter bald eagles, deer, mountain goats, and even black bears along the way.
+Once you’re done taking photos of the view, start the hike up to Mount Roberts, where you’ll be surrounded by mountain peaks and alpine meadows and may encounter bald eagles, deer, mountain goats, and even black bears along the way.

 Talkeetna Lakes Park, Talkeetna